 Investing began in 2003.
 The Guardians invests the capital contributions made by the Government, as well as the net returns generated from the investments made (less tax paid).
 In 2019, the Government established a venture capital fund, a second fund managed by the Guardians.
 Elevate is a fund-of-funds programme, managed on behalf of the Guardians by New Zealand Growth Capital Partners Limited ("NZGCP").

-Our 2022 - 2027 Statement of Intent ("SOI") sets out our medium-term goals and measures for assessing our progress towards them.
-This Statement of Performance Expectations ("SPE") outlines short-term activities we plan to undertake in the financial year to 30 June 2024, and what we intend to achieve.
+Our 2024 - 2029 Statement of Intent ("SOI") sets out our medium-term strategy, focus areas and measures for assessing our progress towards them.